madfam-io/plinto/.serena/memories/phase1_week1_implementation_nov15_2025.md

 4. ✅ Type-safe API with excellent IntelliSense
 5. ✅ Accessibility and responsive design built-in

-**Impact**: Plinto now has a foundation to compete with Clerk on developer experience.
+**Impact**: Janua now has a foundation to compete with Clerk on developer experience.
 Developers can drop in `<SignIn />` and have a production-ready authentication UI immediately.

 **Next Focus**: MFA components and organization management to reach 85% competitive parity by Week 2.